JulieRaph/holbertonschool-hbnb/part2/hbnb/README.md

 * Create a detailed testing report, highlighting both successful and failed cases.

-**Write and Run Unit Tests**

 In addition to manual tests, you should write automated unit tests using Python’s `unittest` or `pytest` frameworks.